Gauge-invariant theory of truncated quantum light-matter interactions in arbitrary media: introduction

-In this work, we take the view that any rigorous picture of open system quantum optics that involves a few discrete modes~\cite{Lentrodt2020Jan} necessitates some degree of mode truncation, and thus understanding gauge invariance in these models is essential.
+In this work, we take the view that any rigorous picture of open system quantum optics that involves a few discrete modes~\cite{Lentrodt2020Jan} manifests in some degree of mode truncation, and thus understanding gauge invariance in these models is essential.

-In the quantization of systems with matter (that is, beyond the ``passive'' material medium considered in the macroscopic QED approach) an additional gauge symmetry beyond that of the field potentials arises due to the polarization field of the matter component.
+In the quantization of systems with matter (that is, degrees of freedom beyond the ``passive'' material medium considered in the macroscopic QED approach) an additional gauge symmetry beyond that of the field potentials arises due to the polarization field of the matter component.
 In this manner, for light-matter interactions it is therefore necessary to formulate a theoretical framework which allows for gauge transformations consistent with this greater class of symmetry under material truncation.
 Previous work has shown these methods to maintain gauge invariance on the basis of semiclassical arguments~\cite{Starace1971Apr,DiStefano2019Aug,Savasta2021May}, which is generally sufficient, as after quantization, the gauge is invariably at least partially fixed by the requirement of constraints to quantize the electromagnetic field (and the same approach can be justified without reference to gauge transformations by instead appealing to the notion of constraining interactions within the correctly-truncated subspace~\cite{Taylor2020Sep}).
 However, this approach does not shed insight into what exactly the realizable gauges are and what a gauge transformation consists of in the truncated space.
 The usual approach is to quantize in the Coulomb gauge and construct the multipolar gauge by means of the unitary Power-Zienau-Woolley (PZW) transformation~\cite{Babiker1983Feb,Woolley2020Feb}; however, because a unitary transformation from a fixed gauge cannot implement a \emph{generic} gauge transformation~\cite{Woolley1999Jan}, this has raised questions~\cite{Rousseau2017Sep} (and the resolutions to these questions~\cite{Vukics2021Aug,Andrews2018Jan,Stokes2021Sep}) about the validity of such a procedure recently.
 To be consistent with macroscopic QED, any approach must start from a Lagrangian which respects this gauge symmetry of both the electromagnetic and material polarization fields, and contains the material reservoir fields which describe the medium.